gabriel-ing/gabriel-ing/README.md

 I'm a scientist and developer living in Edinburgh.

-When I'm not at my computer, I am running, climbing 🧗, hiking 🥾, cycling 🚴‍♂️, knitting 🧶 or who knows where else!
+When I'm not at my computer, I am running 🏃, climbing 🧗, hiking 🥾, cycling 🚴‍♂️, knitting 🧶 or who knows where else!

 I recently completed a PhD in Electron Microscopy 🔬, with additional background in Biochemistry 🧬 and Structural Biology.